vicmoh/dynamic-string-api/README.md

 # Dynamic String API for C

 A dynamic string API to make string coding much easier in C similar to other modern languages.
-As of now, this library is available for Linux only.

 ## Installation of API

 ### 1. Download

-Download the zip file or clone.

 ```Bash
 git clone https://github.com/vicmoh/DynamicStringAPI